Football in Bolivia: Bolivian football league system

+Leagues

 La Liga

 The La Liga was founded in 1977 after Copa Simón Bolívar's top clubs broke away from the Football League in a successful effort aimed at increasing their income at the expense of clubs in the lower divisions.
 Links with the La Liga were maintained, and each season the bottom each two clubs are relegated the bottom club directly and the second last plays a play-off against the runner-up of the second division.
 La Liga is contested between 12 clubs each season (there was 16 club between 1977–1991).
 The current champions are Club Oriente Petrolero.
 Each club in La Liga in any given season owns one twentieth of a share in the league itself, meaning that they are all supposedly equal owners with equal rights and responsibilities.

 Copa Simon Bolivar

 Although the oldest league in Bolivia, Copa Simón Bolívar now ranks second in the hierarchy of Bolivian football since the split of Bolivia's top clubs in 1977 to form the La Liga.
 The Copa Simon Bolivar has 18 member clubs evenly divided among three groups, to qualify for this cup club from Primera A (champions and runner-up).
 Despite the organisational split, promotion and relegation of clubs still takes place between the Primera A and the Primera B.